Part 2: Advanced Topics

 self.model = cp_model.CpModel()

-self._item_vars = _ItemVariables(instance, self.model)
+self._item_vars = _ItemSelectionVars(instance, self.model)

 self._bonus_vars = _CombiVariables(instance, self.model, self._item_vars)

-self._objective = self._item_vars.packed_value() # Initial objective setup
+self._objective_terms = [self._item_vars.packed_value()] # Initial objective terms

 self.solver = cp_model.CpSolver()